Eastern Command (Pakistan): Last-minute changes: November 1971

-As events unfolded in Bangladesh and the Pakistani Army began to face ever-increasing difficulties, some officers at GHQ began to have second thoughts about the existing operational plan to defend East Pakistan.
-General Abdul Hamid, COS of the Pakistani Army, approved of the existing deployment of troops close to the border but Lt.
+General Abdul Hamid, COS of the Pakistani Army, had approved the existing deployment of troops close to the border.
+However, as events unfolded in Bangladesh and the Pakistani Army began to face ever-increasing difficulties, some officers at GHQ began to have second thoughts about the operational plan to defend East Pakistan.
+Lt.
 General Gul Hassan, CGS, had little faith in the plan Lt.
 Gen. Niazi had outlined to him in June.
 Gen. Hassan supposedly tried to get the plan revised several times and insisted on abandoning the concept of defending every inch of the province, wanted the Eastern Command to redeploy regular units away from the border, fight for the BoPs and strong points on a limited scale and ensure Dhaka Bowl had enough reserves instead of the gradual withdrawal of forces to Dhaka outlined in the existing plan.
 However, GHQ Rawalpindi approved in October 1971 only with the following adjustments: